-The Christmas market in Munich is one of Germany’s most visited holiday attractions.
+The Christkindl market in Munich is one of Germany’s most visited holiday attractions.
 Here are the pictures.

 The Marienplatz with its massive neo-Gothic city halls forms an imposing, yet festive, background for uncounted booths and stalls.
 Some are selling Christmas decorations and presents, other traditional street food and mulled wine.